w3f/polkadot-wiki-old/docs/polkadot/information/relevant_links.md

 - [Parity Substrate](https://github.com/paritytech/substrate) - First implementation, written in Rust.
 Parity Technologies is a 75-person development team based in the UK and Germany.
 Parity’s tech is responsible for running the premier client for Ethereum, powering 40% of the nodes in the network.
 Parity also maintains clients for Bitcoin and is building one for ZCash.
 - [Substrate developer hub](https://docs.substrate.dev/) - Overviews, tutorials and reference documentation for Substrate.

+### Cumulus

+- [Cumulus](https://github.com/paritytech/cumulus) - A library for making Substrate-built chains compatible with Polkadot.
+- [Cumulus: Entering the Substratosphere](https://www.youtube.com/watch?v=thgtXq5YMOo) - Talk from Polkadot cofounder Robert Habermeier at EthCC in March 2019 detailing the latest on building parachains with Cumulus.

 ### Wasm